zeeshanali90233/NeXskill-Frontend-B-5/README.md

 ---

-## 🚀 Helping Material
+## 📖 Helping Material

 1. **Consult Books**: Refer to John Duckett's "HTML & CSS" and Svekis's "JavaScript: Beginner to Professional" books for foundational knowledge.
 2. **Documentation & AI Help**: Utilize AI tools like ChatGPT, Phind, Gemini, and online documentation resources for assistance.
 They are just a search away!
-3. **YouTube Channel**: Explore additional helping content videos on my [YouTube Channel](https://www.youtube.com/@learnwithaliengineer) to reinforce your learning.
+3. **YouTube Channel**: Explore additional helping content videos on my [Learn With Ali Engineer](https://www.youtube.com/@learnwithaliengineer) to reinforce your learning.

 ---